 There is a huge difference between a senior developer and a software architect.
-As an architect, its required that you have more experience to be able to design an end to end solution.
-The job of a software architect is to own the architecture of a software.
-Some of these are it architecture books, whereas other books focus on a specific problem domain.
+As an architect, it’s required that you have more experience to be able to design an end to end solution.
+The job of a software architect is to own the architecture of the software.
+Some of these are its architecture books, whereas other books focus on a specific problem domain.

 I would recommend these books as a must read for any software architect or developer regardless of language or background.
 (In addition to the 5 Best Design Pattern Books)

 This software architecture book is a must read for beginners.
-This book focuses on many common mistakes people make during beginning of the software architect job.
+This book focuses on many common mistakes people make at the beginning of the software architect job.
 This book can certainly help you do your job more efficiently.

 (By: Robert C. Martin)